 What is the meaning behind the CERN logo?

-The organization’s logo contains its name in an abbreviated form of writing.
-It is depicted against the background of two intertwined rings with protruding lines.
-This is a schematic illustration of the particle accelerator chain with which the company operates.
+The logo features the organization’s name in an abbreviated form set against a background of two intertwined rings with protruding lines.
+This design schematically represents the particle accelerator chain central to CERN’s work.

 Why was CERN shut down?